 Results indicate that the DECREASE trials are highly unlikely under the estimated effect distribution from the non-DECREASE trials.
 More specifically, the results from DECREASE-I (or more extreme) have a probability of 1 in 10 000 (t8=−6.75,p=0.000145) and the results from DECREASE-IV (or more extreme) have a probability of 1 in 1000 (t8=−4.996,p=0.0010587).
 This indicates that the DECREASE trial results are unlikely to have come from the same population effect distribution as the non-DECREASE trials.
 Moreover, observing two of such extremely unlikely results jointly, as in the DECREASE trials, would occur in only 2 out of 10 million sets of two trials (i.e., 0.0000002) according to this model.
 Hence, this result indicates that the DECREASE trials are severely different from the non-DECREASE trials.

-Results from Step 1 indicated that no between-trial variance (i.e., homogeneity; τ2=0) of the effects was observed; given the small number of trials included (i.e., 9) this estimate is highly uncertain, however.
+Results from Step 1 indicated that no between-trial variance (i.e., homogeneity; τ2=0) of the effects was observed; given the small number of trials included (i.e., 9); however, this estimate is highly uncertain.
 The total N across the non-DECREASE trials was 10529.
 We conducted sensitivity analyses to see how dependent results are on the heterogeneity estimate (not preregistered; osf.io/vnmzc).
 Fixing the variance estimate τ2 to .5, indicates that the probability of observing the DECREASE trials jointly is approximately 1.2 out of 100 000 (see Figure 1).
 To put these numbers into context, a variance of 0.25 would suggest that results of perioperative beta-blockade vary substantially due to contextual circumstances of the study, even if perioperative beta-blockade has no effect whatsoever (RRs between 0.779 and 1.284 in ~64% of the cases).

-Sensitivity analyses for the p-value that indicates the probability of observing the results from the DECREASE studies, or more extreme results, based on the estimated true effect (non-DECREASE trials) and the accompanying variance estimate.
+Figure 1: Sensitivity analyses for the p-value that indicates the probability of observing the results from the DECREASE studies, or more extreme results, based on the estimated true effect (non-DECREASE trials) and the accompanying variance estimate.

-Step 3: estimating the amount of manipulated data
+Step 3: Estimating the amount of manipulated data

 We estimated the number of data points that would need to be manipulated to arrive at the estimates from the DECREASE trials, given that the non-DECREASE trials represent the true effect of perioperative beta-blockade.
 In contrast to Step 2, which assumes no data manipulation occurred and that the DECREASE trials occurred naturally from the same effect distribution as the non-DECREASE trials, Step 3 assumes that the DECREASE trials might in fact contain manipulated data.
 The estimates from Step 3 provide an indication of the extent of potential data manipulation in the DECREASE studies4–6,9.